apache/flink/docs/dev/stream/operators/index.md

 -->

 Operators transform one or more DataStreams into a new DataStream.
-Programs can combine multiple transformations into sophisticated topologies.
+Programs can combine multiple transformations into sophisticated dataflow topologies.

-This section gives a description of all the available transformations, the effective physical partitioning after applying those as well as insights into Flink's operator chaining.
+This section gives a description of the basic transformations, the effective physical partitioning after applying those as well as insights into Flink's operator chaining.

 * toc